Ski-Dive-Dev/docs/docs/csharp/programming-guide/inside-a-program/coding-conventions.md

 -   If continuation lines are not indented automatically, indent them one tab stop (four spaces).

+-   Add at least one blank line before and at least one blank line after each method definition.

--   Add at least one blank line between method definitions and property definitions.
+-   Add at least one blank line before and at least one blank line after each property definition.

 -   Use parentheses to make clauses in an expression apparent, as shown in the following code.